AndrewGuerrero/ng-caryll/content/effective_stl.md

 };
 ```

-can be converted to acceptable functors using the *pimpl idiom*
+can be converted to acceptable functors using the *pimpl idiom*, like so:

 ``` cpp
 template<typename T>